-The College of Applied Health Sciences holds its commencement ceremonies at the UIC Forum during finals week of the Fall and Spring Semesters.
-Graduates of the preceding Summer and Fall may participate in the Fall ceremony, while graduates of the Spring term are eligible to participate in the Spring ceremony.
-Students planning on graduating at the end of the following Summer term may also participate in the ceremony, but their names will not be listed in the current commencement booklet (their names will be listed in the subsequent year's booklet).
-Details regarding commencement will be made available early in the Fall/Spring of each academic year.
+The College of Applied Health Sciences holds its commencement ceremony during finals week of the fall and the spring Semester.
+Graduates of the preceding summer and fall terms can participate in the December graduation, and graduates of the current spring term are eligible to participate in the May graduation.
+Students planning on graduating at the end of the following summer term may also participate in the May ceremony, but their names will not be listed in the current commencement booklet (their names will be listed in the subsequent year's booklet).
+Details regarding commencement will be made available early in the fall/spring of each academic year.